Daniel Diermeier: Research

-Diermeier has published four books and more than 100 research articles in academic journals, mostly in the fields of political science, economics and management, but also in other areas ranging from linguistics, sociology and psychology to computer science, operations research and applied mathematics.
+Diermeier has published four books and more than 100 research articles in academic journals, mostly in the fields of political science, economics and management, but also in other areas ranging from linguistics, sociology, and psychology to computer science, operations research, and applied mathematics.

 Diermeier has contributed to the theory of legislative institutions, including the study of committees in the U.S. Congress, governing coalitions in multi-party democracies and the formation and stability of coalition governments.
-He was one of the first political scientists to use structural estimation, e.g. in the study of political careers and coalitions, text analytical methods, and behavioral models in politics.
+He was one of the first political scientists to use structural estimation: i.e., in the study of political careers and coalitions; text analytical methods; and behavioral models in politics.
 In addition to his work in political science Diermeier has worked on issues of corporation reputations and the interaction between firms and social activists.

-Opposition to graduate worker unions

-Diermeier opposes unionization among graduate student workers.